-1. So I logged on to Amazon and bought the book.
-Which book?
-I bought the one with the most pages, The Unofficial Guide to Walt Disney World 2016.
+- Buy the book.
+I bought the one with the most pages, The Unofficial Guide to Walt Disney World 2018.

-2. Then I read it cover-to-cover, my friends.
+- Then I read it cover-to-cover, my friends.
 Is it boring?
 You bet, but I still read the book.
-I recommend this.
-Packed with lots of information that will save you time and money.
 Don’t skip the book!

-3. Then I took the book with me.
+- Then take the book.
 The thick, heavy book lived in my backpack.
 Hard to believe but I thumbed through the book A LOT in the parks.
-I checked to see how scary a ride was for my youngest who still takes about the scary ride from four years ago.
+I checked to see how scary a ride was for my youngest.
 I checked to see if a ride was worth the wait.
 The book was right.

-4. I made a touring plan with the help of The Unofficial Guide to Walt Disney World 2016 and I stuck to it.
-A plan helped to keep my group on schedule and to use our time wisely.
+- I made a touring plan with the help of The Unofficial Guide to Walt Disney World 2018 and I stuck to it.
+A plan helped to keep my group on schedule and use our time wisely.

-6. I loaded up on snacks, like protein bars, nuts and fruit leather, and stashed them in my backpack.
+- Load up on snacks, like protein bars, nuts and fruit leather, and stashed them in the backpack.
 Each of us had a water bottle so we didn’t sip on soda in the parks.
 The food at Disney is expensive and so-so at best, except for a few signature items like the Dole Whip.

-7. I also got myself kids meals.
+- I ate kids meals.
 I’m not proud.
 Pro tip: Have the kids hold a table so no one asks how many kids you have.

-9. A note about dining reservations.
-I skipped this because my boys aren’t into food and the typical Disney characters.
+- A note about dining reservations.
+I skipped this because my boys aren’t into food and Disney characters.
 They would rather ride rides.
-Now when Walt Disney World opens a Star Wars themed restaurant, my boys will be all over it.
 So if you are planning a last minute trip, don’t sweat the dining reservations and eat at quick service instead.

 What to do when Your Favorite Resort is Booked